Coastal Skipper revision module 4 of 17

 - Communicate on VHF as directed

-Tip: The Hi-Line technique: the helicopter may trail a weighted line.
+Watch for this: The Hi-Line technique: the helicopter may trail a weighted line.
 Take this line but DO NOT make it fast.
 Use it to guide the strop or winchman to the vessel.
-Coil excess line loosely β never wrap it around your hand.
+Coil excess line loosely — never wrap it around your hand.

 Safety Equipment Aboard

-For longer passages or further offshore, a liferaft and a grab bag are essential.
-The grab bag should contain water, handheld flares, a torch, a knife, seasickness tablets, and a handheld VHF radio.
-Stow safety equipment where it can be accessed quickly β not buried under stores.
+For longer passages or further offshore, a liferaft and a grab bag may be essential depending on vessel type, operating area, and the passage plan.
+The grab bag should contain water, signalling equipment, a torch, a knife, seasickness tablets, and a handheld VHF radio.
+Stow safety equipment where it can be accessed quickly — not buried under stores.

-- Liferaft β for offshore passages, serviced annually
+- Liferaft - for offshore passages, serviced to the manufacturer or authority schedule

 Crew Overboard Recovery